 In 2010 Gvasalia enters in former Maison Martin Margiela style department, where he remained until 2012 as womenswear senior designer.
-His avant-garde style was immediately so much noticed to soon be considered the “spiritual son” of Margiela, the founder who had just left when he arrived.
+His avant-garde style was immediately so noticed to soon made him considered the “spiritual son” of Margiela, the founder who had just left when he arrived.

 Working at Margiela leaves a strong mark in Gvasalia style, leading him to appreciate team working and the whole equipe involvement in the stylistic choices, from the creative director himself to the model.
 Such collaborative working way will become one of his style hallmarks.

 In 2012 Louis Vuitton hired Gvasalia as senior designer of women’s ready-to-wear.

 However, it’s 2014 that marked the turning point.
 His past, soaked by Eastern Europe conflicts and divisions, the Parisian culturally mixed atmosphere of Eleventh Arrondissement, packed with young people, but also the widespread frustration shared with friends and young designers working in the fashion industry led him to establish a new brand that could be an expression of present-day world.

 Gvasalia, due to his past, was able to intercept the wishes of such generation of amorphous and migrating young people, an underculture low represented into traditional fashion, in which they do not feel represented.
 At first a few hours stolen in a small flat to share their ideas, waiting to be able to afford more, let the idea of Vetements took shape.